 Asset diversification depends on the amount invested and the type of contract chosen.

 We offer portability options and local expertise across Europe, allowing an ever more geographically mobile clientele to keep a contract in a compliant and tax-efficient way when they relocate.
-We currently support clients living in Belgium, Denmark, Finland, France, Luxembourg, Sweden and the UK as well as other European and emerging markets on request.
+We currently support clients living in Belgium, Denmark, Finland, France, Luxembourg and Sweden as well as other European and emerging markets on request.

 A Luxembourg pension, Luxembourg life assurance and other forms of wealth management in Luxembourg mean unprecedented peace of mind for investors – thanks to excellent financial stability (it’s one of few countries rated AAA by the ‘big three’ credit rating agencies) and a unique regulatory regime.